Cking351/Farrari-API/README.md

-# Farrari-API
+# Ferrari-API
-A comprehensive list of all Farrari models ever made.
+A comprehensive list of all Ferrari models ever made.
 This is a work in progress that will take some time.